shmuhammadd/NaijaSenti/README.md

 ## Thank you

-Thank you so much (mun gode!) for visiting the project and we do hope that you'll join us on this amazing journey to support Hausa natural language processing.
+Thank you so much (mun gode!) for visiting the project and we do hope that you'll join us on this amazing journey to support development of Nigerian natural language processing.

 ## Glossary